raulmejia/Informatics_courses-Cursos_de_informatica/Crypto/ssh/shh_4_github.md

 Read about RSA & DSA

 ## Change the access to git hub
-To change the access from https to ssh use the command:
+To change the access from https to ssh run the command from your repository folder:
 git remote set-url origin git@github.com:<Username>/<Project>.git